Eschatologue/CM_wiki/docs/class/monk/index.md

 ***Dexterous Attacks.*** You can use your Dexterity modifier instead of your Strength modifier for the attack and damage rolls of your Unarmed Strikes and Monk weapons.
 In addition, when you use the Grapple or Shove option of your Unarmed Strike, you can use your Dexterity modifier instead of your Strength modifier to determine the save DC.

-### Level 1: Unarmored Defense
+### Level 1: Unarmoured Defense

-While you aren’t wearing armor or wielding a Shield, your base Armor Class equals 10 plus your Dexterity and Wisdom modifiers.
+While you aren’t wearing armour or wielding a Shield, your base Armour Class equals 10 plus your Dexterity and Wisdom modifiers.

 ### Level 2: Monk’s Focus